 Our Board of Directors believes that open communication between management and the Board of Directors is essential for effective risk management and oversight.
 Our Board of Directors meets with our Chief Executive Officer and other members of the senior management team at regular quarterly Board of Director meetings, and at ad hoc meetings when deemed appropriate, where, among other topics, they discuss strategy and risks in the context of reports from the management team and evaluate the risks inherent in significant transactions.
 While our Board of Directors is ultimately responsible for risk oversight, our Board Committees assist the Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
-The Audit Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to risk management in the assessing risks created by the incentives inherent in our compensation policies.
-The Nominating and Governance Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to the management of corporate, legal and regulatory risk and environmental, social and governance ("ESG") concerns.
+The Audit Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to risk management in the areas of internal controls over financial reporting, disclosure controls and procedures, and information security.
+The Compensation Committee assists our Board of Directors in assessing risks created by the incentives inherent in our compensation policies.
+The Nominating and Governance Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to the management of corporate, legal and regulatory risk and environmental, social and governance, or ESG, concerns.
 The Science and Technology Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to our research and development and platform programs.